Extremal sequences for a weighted zero-sum constant

-\begin{lem} Let $A=U(n)$, where $n$ is odd and let $\ell=2^{\Omega(n)}-1$.
-Let $S$ be a sequence in $\Z_n$ and let $q$ be a prime divisor of $n$.
-Suppose $T$ is a subsequence of consecutive terms of $S$ of length at least $(\ell+1)/2$ such that each term of $T$ is divisible by $q$.
-Then, $S$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{lem}
+\begin{lemma} Let $A=U(n)$ where $n$ is odd, $\ell=2^{\Omega(n)}-1$ and let $q$ be a prime divisor of $n$.
+Then a sequence $S$ in $\Z_n$ has an $A$-weighted zero-sum subsequence of consecutive terms if $S$ has a subsequence $T$ of consecutive terms of length at least $(\ell+1)/2$, such that each term of $T$ is divisible by $q$. \end{lemma}